vawinter/harvest-abundance-decision-framework/README.md

-# A Decision Framework for Balancing Hunting Opportunity and Population Abundance in Wild Turkey Management
+# A Decision Framework for Balancing Hunting Opportunity and Population Abundance: A Case Study of Wild Turkey Management

 ## Overview